 3. Selling Bulky Furniture

-Save yourself some money by selling them instead, so others can cherish the piece like you did!
+Save yourself some money by selling them instead, so others can cherish the piece as you did!

 Here are some options to consider.